hammerdirt-analyst/reporter_demo/README.md

 The reporter is an implementation of llms and ML pipelines to report beach litter surveys.

-## Submission to the prtotype fund
+## Submission to the prototype fund

 1. [Sustainable digitalization and digital sufficiency ](https://prototypefund.opendata.ch/fr/a-propos/prototypes-pour-la-transformation-systemique/)